 The finalists will be assessed on criteria such as their academic achievement, impact on their peers, how they make a difference in their community and beyond, how they overcome the odds to achieve, how they demonstrate creativity and innovation, and how they operate as global citizens.

-The top 10 finalists of the Global Student Prize will be revealed in October, and winners are due to be announced at an awards ceremony in Paris in November.
+The winners are due to be announced at an awards ceremony in Paris in November.